muchmala/Socket.IO-node/README.md

 	Broadcasts a message to all clients.
 Optionally, you can pass a single session ID or array of session IDs to avoid broadcasting to, as the second argument.

+- *broadcastExcept(message, [except])*

+	Alias to broadcast

+- *broadcastOnly(message, clients)*

+	Broadcasts a message to listed clients.
+Clients can be a single session ID or array of session IDs.

+- *broadcastToChannel(channel, message, [except])*

+	Broadcasts a message to all clients subscribed to specified channel.
+Optionally, you can pass a single session ID or array of session IDs to avoid broadcasting to, as the second argument.

 Options:

 - *resource*